Joint Venture Projects

 I don't really see it as a commission, but rather as a potential project.
 A joint venture project.
 There is no commissioning.
 There are your suggestions with regard to places and subject matter - and there is my response.
 There are your feelings – and there are mine.
 Somewhere in the mix there could be an eventual transaction.
 You might eventually end up with a work of art you'll treasure for life.
 But there's nothing certain.
 So no pressure from either side.

 This is the only way I want to work.
 Such fluidity can only offer a win/win situation.
 So I look closely at your suggestions.
 I visit places if not too distant.
 You tell me your budget.
 You may tell me what kind of shape and size piece you're interested in.
 I tell you what my price will be for any specific size.
 Or we might leave it more fluid and see what shapes and sizes I come up with.

 Whatever the case, I will always offer you a generous discount off my normal retail prices.
 I do this for one main reason - to discover exciting new timeless places of transcendence!
-In return all I ask initially is a small non-returnable deposit, once I'm happy with the project.
-(Between 10% and 20% - depending on how large the project and how far I have to travel.)
+In return all I ask initially is a small deposit, once I'm happy with the project.
+(Between 10% and 15% - depending on how large the project and how far I have to travel.)
 This helps commit us both to the agreement, as well as to offset any initial expense.
 The deposit is returnable should we not reach a satisfactory outcome.

 I always work on at least three pieces for you – often several more.
-You get first choice, as well as the right to tell me when to stop working – when you feel your chosen piece is done!
+You get first choice.

-Finally – yes there is still my 30-day guarantee of full satisfaction, (with the proviso that should you perchance ask for a return of funds instead of another painting, you lose your non-returnable deposit.)
+Finally – yes there is still my 30-day money-back guarantee of full satisfaction.
+(You are free to ask for a full return of funds instead of another painting, if that's what you choose.)
 I think that about sums it up.

-Also feel free to indicate the overall feel you have toward colour and form, what your requirements are regarding size/shape, etc.
+Also feel free to indicate the overall feel you have toward colour and form, and what your requirements are regarding size/shape and framing.

 How it Works

 2) I'll give you a price once we establish a rough (or specific) size/shape.
 If acceptable, I shall ask you for a deposit.
-You may pay the balance either on completion of the commission, ready for it to be sent out - OR by instalments, as agreed in line with my Art on Easy Terms Scheme.
-(The piece is then released on completion of the payment scheme.
+You may pay the balance either on completion of the commission, ready for it to be sent out - OR by instalments, (up to twelve months), as agreed in line with my Art on Easy Terms Scheme.
+In that case, the piece is released on completion of the payment scheme.

 What You Pay